johnsusek/SwiftGodotBuilder/README.md

 > Does this affect runtime performance?

 No. Builders are plain Swift values.
-Node creation happens once when you materialize.
+Just syntax sugar around `addChild`.

 > Where do the $ types come from?